Mitch McGovern: Carlton

+In round 1 of the 2026 AFL season McGovern made a return to the forward line.
+After having a career-best goalkicking season, McGovern extended his contract for another year to the end of 2027.

 Personal life

 Mitch is the younger brother of former player Jeremy McGovern, and the son of former and player Andrew McGovern.
 Mitch McGovern, after being tutored by Cam Ellis-Yolmen, is proficient at the didgeridoo.

 McGovern is the father of two children with wife Kirsten.
 Their names are Margot and Hamish.